open-feature/go-sdk-contrib/tools/provider-tck/README.md

 ## Known gaps

-- **Evaluation context passthrough is unverifiable.** The scenarios build evaluation contexts but cannot assert one *reached* the backend.
-That needs an echo operation on the control API.
-Until then a provider that silently drops the context passes. `@targeting` is reserved for these, and until they exist it cannot be declared.
+- **Evaluation context passthrough is verified only for the targeting key.** `targeting-key-flag` resolves differently for a matching context, so a provider that drops the context is caught by the resolved value itself — that is what the three `@targeting` scenarios do, and no echo operation is needed for it.
+What is still unverified is that the *whole* context arrives intact: a provider that forwards the targeting key and silently discards every other attribute passes.
+Closing that needs either an echo operation on the control API or a second canonical flag whose rule keys on a custom attribute.
 - **`POST /restart` is unused.** No current scenario needs a bounded outage — the stale scenario uses an explicit disconnect and reconnect — so `tck.ConnectionControl` has no `DisconnectFor`.
 - **Hooks and flag metadata** are not covered.
 Provider metadata is, but only as far as a non-empty